o3de/o3de.org/content/docs/user-guide/features/visualization/animation/animation-editor/using-morph-targets-to-deform-characters.md

 ---
-description: ' Use morph targets to deform characters in the Amazon Lumberyard Animation Editor . '
+description: ' Use morph targets to deform characters in the Open 3D Engine Animation Editor . '
 title: Using Morph Targets to Deform Characters
 ---